aditi-18/Personal-Webpage/README.md

  4.Animated button dropdown- when one button is clicked, text appears in the project section.
 ![](/img/pr.PNG)

-### Mouse hovering
+### 7.Mouse hovering
  The following have mouse hover enabled-

 1.Contact me button
-2.Download resumw button
+2.Download resume button
-3.University names in ediucation section
+3.University names in ediucation section.
 4.Rows in the table
-5.icons in the nav bar.
+5.Icons in the nav bar.